earthly/earthly/docs/guides/ci-integration.md

 * Travis dist `xenial`
 * GitLab image `docker:git` with service `docker:dind` added.
 * Azure DevOps vmImage `Ubuntu-16.04`

+### Privileged mode

+In addition to Docker and Git, Earthly also requires privileged mode as it executes container builds under the hood.
+In most linux-based CI environments, this is readily available and no special setting is necessary.
+GitLab CI requires using a compatible runner (eg Docker) and explicitly enabling [privileged mode](https://docs.gitlab.com/runner/executors/docker.html#the-privileged-mode).

 ## Step 2: Install earth command